AaronHylands/hylands_carriere_aaron_zen_music_mixer/README.md

 Repository for Aaron Hyland's and Zen Carriere's midterm

+We plan on making a musical desk where you drag components commonly found on a desk to the center, where they will play musical sounds.

 ## Installation
 There is no installation process for this repo.
 Simply pull down and start working!